wp-plugins/easy-facebook-feed/readme.txt

 Get your facebook posts on your Wordpress website in a easy way.
 Features in Easy Facebook feed include:

+*   Displays shared links, video's, status updates and photo's from your Facebook page.
 *   Responsive layout.
-*	Uses the colors of your theme
+*	Uses the colors of your theme.
-*   Displays shared links, video's, status updates and photo's from your Facebook page.
 *   Adjustable number of posts.
+*   Usable as full page.
+*   Usable as widget.
 *	Easy to use.

 == Installation ==